+(2) Out-of-Custody

-- (2) Out-of-Custody - (a) Evaluate the appropriateness of involving Social Services prior to initiating the request for placement.
-If parent or guardian is uncooperative with attempts to prevent the removal or counseling services and is refusing custody of the youth, submit a child abuse report to CAR.
+- (a) Evaluate the appropriateness of involving Social Services prior to initiating the request for placement.
+If parent or guardian is uncooperative with attempts to prevent the removal or counseling services and is refusing custody of the youth, submit a child abuse report to the CAR hotline.
 If parent or guardian has been active in the efforts to prevent the removal, referral to CAR may not be necessary. - (b) If the DPO wishes to initiate court action only to obtain a placement order, the action should be initiated pursuant to Section 778 WIC. - (c) Exhaust temporary housing options such as relatives or emergency shelters.
 A youth should appear in Court out-of-custody when appropriate.
-Coordinate with the youth's attorney and Court to calendar the hearing and file a 778 petition. - (d) Detain the youth in Juvenile Hall pending the Court disposition when all other options have failed. - (e) Follow the steps outlined above for in-custody cases. - b.
-New Cases - (1) In-custody and out-of-custody, indicate in the recommendation section of the juvenile intake assessment that a dispositional report for Placement Suitability be ordered. - (2) Out-of custody, recommend that the youth be detained at the Pretrial hearing. - 5.
+Coordinate with the youth's attorney and Court to calendar the hearing and file a 778 petition. - (d) Detain the youth in juvenile hall pending the Court disposition when all other options have failed. - i.
+Follow the steps outlined above for incustody cases.

+b.
+New Cases

+- (1) In-custody and out-of-custody, indicate in the recommendation section of the juvenile intake assessment that a dispositional report for Placement Suitability be ordered. - (2) Out of custody, recommend that the youth be detained at the Pretrial hearing.
+This is necessary in that an argument to remove the youth from their home cannot be made while the youth is residing at home waiting for the court's decision.
+Removal from the home should only be considered if the youth is in or causing someone else to be in imminent danger while they reside in the residence. - 5.
 If the Court orders a Dispositional Report for Placement Suitability (Placement Suitability Report):

 - a.
 The assigned DPO is responsible for preparing the report on all active cases. - b.
-Investigation is responsible for preparing the report in all new cases. - C. Referral Steps After a Dispositional Report Has Been Ordered - 1.
+An Investigations Unit DPO is responsible for preparing the report in all new cases. - C. Referral Steps After a Dispositional Report Has Been Ordered - 1.
 There are times when a DPO will uncover new information while preparing a Dispositional Report that indicates the need for out-of-home placement. - 2.
-The Investigation DPO (new case) or assigned DPO (active case) should submit the Placement Referral Form to the Placement OD. - 3.
+The Investigation DPO (new case) or assigned DPO (active case) shall submit the Placement Referral Form and the Family Finding worksheet to the distribution list Prob-Placement Referral within 48 hours of the Dispositional report being ordered in order to accommodate the need for the completion of the CFT prior to the dispositional date if placement is going to be the recommendation. - 3.
 If not approved, a placement order should not be recommended.
 (If it cannot be mutually agreed upon by the SPOs, it should be sent to the respective Division Directors for resolution.) - 4.
-If approved, placement may be recommended by the Investigation DPO (new cases) or assigned DPO (active cases) in the court report, using the format outlined in Manual Item 2-5-003. - D. Transfer of Cases with a New Placement Order - 1.
+If approved, placement may be recommended by the Investigation DPO (new cases) or assigned DPO (active cases) in the court report, using the format outlined in Manual Item 2-5-003. - 5.
+If placement is going to be the recommendation in the dispositional report, a Child and Family Team (CFT) Meeting must be convened prior to the dispositional date.
+Additionally, a placement case plan must accompany the report.
+As the CFT is confidential, the CFT document will not be sent to court, but will be referenced in the dispositional report as having occurred and the recommendations from the CFT regarding placement.
+It is the responsibility of the assigned DPO to ensure that the CFT is completed and that the case plan is written and signed by all parties. - D. Transfer of Cases with a New Placement Order - 1.
 Obtain Necessary Information and Documents